Council on African Studies

 The certificate program includes interdisciplinary course work, language study, and research components.
 The specific requirements are:

-- Successful completion of at least six courses in African Studies from at least two departments or schools, one of which is a core course in African Studies (AFST 764, Topics in African Studies, or AFST 501, Research Methods in African Studies).
+- Successful completion of at least six courses in African Studies from at least two departments or schools, one of which is a core course in African Studies (AFST 505, Gateway to Africa, or AFST 764, Topics in African Studies).

 - Demonstration of proficiency in an African language.